RoloEdits/Bingo/README.md

 `50` `50` `50`  `100`

 For the default settings, the key must be 12 characters long.
-If you do not enter enough, the program will tell you, and ask to be closed.
-You will then need to run the App again and reenter the `PATH` and then give a valid key entry.
-As with the Guess entries, only a `Y` and `N` should be considered valid.
-A Key should not contain any other characters.
-Case doesn't matter, nor any spaces.
+If you do not enter enough, the program will tell prompt you again.
+A Key should **NOT** contain any other characters other than the decided syntax, `Y` and `N`, `X` and `O`, etc. Case doesn't matter, nor any spaces.

 ![image](https://user-images.githubusercontent.com/12489689/173171119-cced4e5e-9adc-4bf1-8123-6c90bea28767.png)